 With Easter just around the corner, chances are you’ll soon have some extra egg cartons on your hands.
-Put them to good use with these simple crafts perfect for kids of all ages.
-From dump trucks to colorful chicks, keep reading to let the upcycling begin.
+Put them to good use with these simple crafts for kids of all ages, that extend far beyond Easter.
+From dump trucks to colorful chicks, these egg carton crafts are definitely are a must this spring.

 Turn your old egg cartons into adorable ladybugs with this tutorial from One Little Project.
 Gather up pipe cleaners, pom poms and googly eyes and get crafting.
 Grab the instructions by clicking here.

 Crafty kids will love making this flower bouquet canvas from Mod Podge Rocks.
 With brightly colored paint, a little glue and a layer of sparkly Mod Podge, it’ll come together in an afternoon.
 To get all the details, click here.

 These cute chicks from Typically Simple can double as an Easter project—and they’re a super fun way to make use of egg cartons.
 They’re also easy to make with items you probably have on hand.
 Click here to get the details.